The Department of Economics wants to help qualified individuals achieve their goals for graduate education and real world problem solving.

 Our alumni work for large financial institutions such as the Chicago Mercantile Exchange, Citigroup, and Prudential, or for large corporations such as PepsiCo, McDonalds Corp., and Walgreens Corp.
 Some work for government agencies such as the FDIC and the FBI.
 Others have chosen to work for small businesses.

-The M.A. program offers two tracks or areas of concentration for the students to choose from as their specialization areas.
-They are Global Economy and Applied Microeconomics.
+The M.A. program offers three tracks or areas of concentration for the students to choose from as their specialization areas.
+They are Global Economy, Applied Microeconomics and Monetary Economics and Financial Markets.
 Selecting areas of specialization can give you a clearer perception of the skills you will acquire and make you more competitive in the job market or in admission to Ph.D. programs later on.
 You may complete three elective courses from an approved list to meet the requirements of a track.
 Choice of an area of concentration is not, however, mandatory since some students may like the flexibility of a more diversified approach in choosing courses.
-Students will be free to take both of the tracks or, instead of a second track, choose other courses to complete their requirements of the M.A. degree.
+Students will be free to take any of the tracks or, instead of a second track, choose other courses to complete their requirements of the M.A. degree.